Genesys Voicebots (CE41) for Genesys Cloud

 - Use NLU to derive intents and slots.

 - Stream the customer response to the voicebot for processing.
 The voicebot recognizes the intent, understands its meaning, and captures key information into slots.
-These slots are then passed back to Genesys Cloud Architect for further processing.
+These slots are then passed back to Dialog Engine Bot Flows for further processing.

 - Delegate to an agent to connect the customer to a live person with the full context of the interaction.

-Simple bot orchestration enables customers to use the best bot for the job.
+Genesys bot orchestration enables customers to use a bot of their choice for the job.
 For example, Google Dialogflow has the highest alphanumeric recognition rates.
 Also:

-- Genesys Cloud Architect makes it easy to integrate to new bot providers, switching between bot providers or using multiple bot providers within a single interaction.
+- Genesys Cloud CX Architect makes it easy to integrate to Third party bot providers, switching between bot providers or using multiple bot providers within a single interaction.

 - Graceful escalation to a live agent at the right time.